AndyA/encoding-sleuth/README.md

 }
 ```

-A span describes a contious run of bytes.
-Each span has a `pos` where it
+A span describes a run of bytes.
+Each span has a `pos` where it starts
-starts in the original bytes, a `length` indicating how many bytes it
+in the original bytes, a `length` indicating how many bytes it covers
-covers and a `buf` containing the actual bytes for this span.
-The
+and a `buf` containing the actual bytes for this span.
+The returned
-returned spans are contiguous and don't overlap; joining their `buf`
+spans are contiguous and don't overlap; joining their `buf` fields would
-fields would yield the original input.
+yield the original input.

 The `enc` field describes the encoding of this span of bytes: